DaveBenham/VenomModules/README.md

 Bernoulli Switch is fully polyphonic.
 The number of output channels is set to the maximum channel count found across all inputs.
 Monophonic inputs are replicated to match the output channel count.
 Polyphonic inputs with fewer channels will get 0V for the missing channels.
 Each channel gets its own independent coin toss, even if driven by a monophonic TRIG input.

 The yellow lights only monitor a single channel, channel one by default.
 The context menu has a Monitor Channel option to switch to a different channel.
 If the monitored channel is Off, or greater than the number of output channels, then the yellow lights will remain dark - no monitoring will be done.

+Outputs are 0V when the module is bypassed.

 ## VCO
 ### Incomplete - Work in progress